jax-ml/jax/jax/experimental/jax2tf/README.md

 ## Shape-polymorphic conversion

 **The shape polymorphism support is work in progress.
-It is meant to be sound, but it may fail to lower some programs.
+It is meant to be sound, but it may raise errors on some programs.
 Please report any bugs you encounter.**

 We described above how to include in the SavedModel several specializations of a lowered function for a few specific input shapes. `jax2tf` can